Rape, abuse, death of girls at Guatemala home burned by fire

 "That is something you cannot forget," Perpuac said helplessly.
 "I know I will have the smell of grilled meat and hair in my nose and throat for life."

 The fire on March 8 that killed 40 girls at the Virgen de la Asunci?n Safe Home started when ringleaders took a match to a foam mattress to protest the abuse they had suffered there.
-Their hell at the government-run shelter began long before the inferno, as documented in several warnings from four different agencies.
-At least two orders for closure were ignored.
+Their hell at the government-run shelter began long before the inferno, as documented in several warnings and at least two orders for closure.

-The Virgen de la Asunci?n home is on a hill 14 miles east of Guatemala City.
-The shelter, protected by high walls and barbed wire, is surrounded by an idyllic pine forest covered with mist every morning.
-The forest and ravines have offered hiding places for more than 100 children who have escaped what they consider a jail.

 The majority had committed no crime.
-They were youths sent there by the courts for various reasons — they had run away from home, they were left in the streets, they were abused, they were young migrants.
+They were sent there by the courts for various reasons — they had run away, they were abused, they were migrants.
 Most came from families so poor they could not afford the $50 in lawyers' fees to get their children out.

-Once inside, the children lost out on schooling.
-Because of a lack of funds, their education was limited to six hours per week in classrooms with up to 80 students.

-The abuse at Virgen de la Asunci?n was no secret, and the courts had intervened before.
+The abuse at Virgen de la Asunci?n was no secret.
 Teacher Edgar Rolando Di?guez Ispache has been in prison since 2013 and is on trial for alleged rape.
 Another employee, mason Jos?
 Roberto Arias P?rez, has been in prison since 2014 for raping a mentally disabled girl.
-He was sentenced to eight years.

 Several reports criticizing the shelter were put out by the country's attorney general and the National Adoption System in 2015 and 2016.
 One recommended the gradual closure of the facility, and another its immediate closure.